HL7/fhir-us-ndh/input/pagecontent/index.md

 <br />

 #### Organization Affiliation Relationships
 Similar to PractitionerRole, OrganizationAffiliation describes relationships between organizations.
+For example:
-For example: 1) the relationship between an organization and an association it is a member of (e.g. hospitals in a hospital association), 2) an organization that provides services to another organization, such as an organization contracted to provide mental health care for another organization as part of a healthcare provider insurance network, and 3) distinct organizations forming a partnership to provide services (e.g. a cancer center).
+1. The relationship between an organization and an association it is a member of (e.g. hospitals in a hospital association)
+2. An organization that provides services to another organization, such as an organization contracted to provide mental health care for another organization as part of a healthcare provider insurance network
+3. Distinct organizations forming a partnership to provide services (e.g. a cancer center)
 <figure>
     {% include RelOrganizationAffiliation.svg %}
     <figcaption></figcaption>